 John Lazenby, MD, was named Chief Medical Officer of Medical City Dallas, Medical City Children’s Hospital, Medical City Women’s Hospital, Medical City Heart Hospital and Medical City Spine Hospital in June 2020.

 He previously served as CMO of Memorial Hospital in Jacksonville, Florida.
 During his tenure, he provided leadership to the medical staff and oversaw several quality, clinical performance and service initiatives throughout the hospital.

-Prior to joining HCA Healthcare, John spent five years at University of Alabama Birmingham Hospital where he served as Assistant Chief Medical Officer and Associate Professor of Medicine.
+Prior to joining HCA Healthcare, Dr. Lazenby spent five years at University of Alabama Birmingham Hospital where he served as Assistant Chief Medical Officer and Associate Professor of Medicine.
 Prior to joining the team at UAB, he spent 12 years in private practice in both Arkansas and Georgia.

-Lazenby is board Certified in Pulmonary Disease and Critical Care Medicine.
-He earned his medical degree from the University of Arkansas and a master's degree in business administration from Auburn University.
+Dr. Lazenby is board Certified in Pulmonary Disease and Critical Care Medicine.
+He earned his medical degree from the University of Arkansas and a Master of Business Administration from Auburn University.
 He has served as the Chief Executive Officer of his medical practice as well as the Chief Medical Information Officer of an acute care medical and surgical hospital.
 He is also a Fellow of the American College of Chest Physicians as well as a member of the American Association for Physician Leadership.